slott56/TigerShark/docs/source/design/xml_extract.rst

     some_object: Annotated[some_type, SomeAnotation()] | None

-The underlying type definition is hard to build from primitives.
+The underlying type definition is hard to build from primitive class definitions in the ``typing`` module.
+It's much easier to write as pure source text.

 Building text seems indirect, and -- potentially -- frought with problems.
 However, annotation objects aren't meant to be built by code.
 They're meant to be written by people and parsed into annotation objects.

-This means the code generator can use this:
+This means the code generator can use code like this to write Python code:

 ::